Brown-NOAA/NOAA-PMEL-OME_Extraction_Sterivex_QIAvac_Protocol_BeBOP/NOAA-PMEL-OME_eDNA_Sterivex_Extraction_Protocol_QIAVac.md

 ## BACKGROUND

-This document describes the required protocol to extract DNA from a sterivex filter using a QIAvac 24 Plus.
+This document describes the required protocol to extract DNA from a 0.22 µm PES sterivex filter using a QIAvac 24 Plus.
 This protocol was introduced to our repertoire because the QIAvac 24 Plus reduces the processing time by 1-1.5 hours; however, we've only used this protocol for a small subset of samples due to issues encountered with QIAvac cleaning and contamination.

 ### Summary